gecko0307/dagon-demo/README.md

 Prerequisites
 -------------
-To run the demo, a number of libraries should be installed, namely SDL 2.0.8 and Freetype 2.8.1.
+To run the demo, a number of libraries should be installed, namely SDL 2.0.8, Freetype 2.8.1 and Nuklear.
 We provide libraries for 32 and 64-bit Windows.
 They are automatically deployed when using DUB.

 Building
 --------